Natpukkaga: Production

-The story of Natpukkaga was written by the then 17-year old Jyothi Krishna, son of producer A. M. Rathnam.
+The story of Natpukkaga was written by the then 17-year old A. M. Jyothi Krishna, son of producer A. M. Rathnam.
+The initial choice for Vijayakumar's role was Sivaji Ganesan who left the film for unknown reasons.
 Director K. S. Ravikumar initially approached Mammootty to play the lead role.
 For reasons unknown, he declined the offer.
 Sarathkumar was then chosen to play the lead.
 The team had initially considered Soundarya, Meena and then Keerthi Reddy to play the leading female role; their unavailability led to Simran being cast.
+The song "Garuda Garuda" was shot at Bangkok.

 Soundtrack

-There are six songs composed by Deva.
+The soundtrack was composed by Deva.
 Lyrics were by Kavignar Kalidasan.
 Sarathkumar and Vijayakumar made their singing debut with this film, performing "Namma Ayya Nallvarungo".

-Release and reception
+Critical reception

 Film critic D. S. Ramanujam wrote the film has been "delectably structured" and that "Sarath Kumar portrays both the roles with maturity".
-Ji of Kalki said the film could be watched for its vivacity.
-K. Vijiyan of New Straits Times wrote, "Natpukaga shows every sign that it will do well at the box-office".
+Ji of Kalki praised the performances of the main cast and Senthil's comedy, and concluded that the film could be watched for its vivacity.
+K. Vijiyan of New Straits Times wrote that though the story was familiar, "Ravikumar keeps it interesting by letting us guess until the end what caused the split in the family".
+Screen wrote, "Director K.S Ravikumar and Sarath Kumar effectively combine once again to deliver a film that is loaded with sentiments designed to pull your heart strings.
+Sarath Kumar in the dual role of father and son finely delineates the various shades of his dual characters and adds yet another feather to his cap".